Joshua-Skybreaker/Joshua-Skybreaker.github.io/index.md

 ## Projects:

-###   1. <a href="https://github.com/Joshua-Skybreaker/advJavaProject" target="_blank">Coffee Shop Prototype</a>: completed 7/26/21.
+###   1. <a href="https://github.com/Joshua-Skybreaker/CourseProject.git" target="_blank">Coffee Shop Prototype</a>: completed 7/26/21.
-This project showcases my knowledge of JDBC, writing/reading/sorting/searching databases, working with a collection, and data validation.
+This project showcases my knowledge of JDBC, writing/reading/sorting/searching databases, working with collections, and data validation.
 This program has uses multiple JFrames and is based on several different parameters outlined by my instructor.

 It is designed as a prototype to present to a potential client who owns a coffee shop (not a cafe -weird, I know).
 You have prototype controls that allow you to insert test records so that you can display customer, coffee, and order data.